-We think this is a major announcement from Amazon.
+We think this is great low income assistance program from Amazon.
 Maybe the biggest reason is that it is bound to make the retail environment even more competitive.
 This should result in even more savings for low income families, whether they are on SNAP food stamps or some other benefit or not.
 For example, we would fully expect Wal-Mart to step up to the plate and soon offer more savings for people that use their online services.
 Other online retailers are bound to do the same.
 For those who want to explore additional savings, find online deals

 Then of course if retailers such as Wal-Mart respond to the new pricing for the Amazon Prime service, it will more than likely feed on itself.
 This means Amazon may offer even more discounts, leading to more responses from companies.
 It is a cycle that should continue to drive down prices for low income families.
 So the savings can add up.